 Education to Improve Careers in SQL

-Careers in SQL job requirements and mandatory qualifications may differ from company to company, based on client requirement and job type, time, and money(ROI) for SQL roles.
+Careers in SQL job requirements and mandatory qualifications may differ from company to company based on client requirements and job type, time, and money(ROI) for SQL roles.

-- Future SQL professionals should have a bachelor’s degree or Master’s degree in computer science or computer information systems (CIS), or IT-related major Specialization like B. Tech/B. E/MCA.
+- Future SQL professionals should have a bachelor’s or Master’s degree in computer science, computer information systems (CIS), or IT-related major Specialization like B. Tech/B. E/MCA.

-- Certification on Database Administrator (DBA), Database Developer, Database Designer/Database Architect, etc will add more value-adding to the education.
+- Certification in Database Administrator (DBA), Database Developer, Database Designer/Database Architect, etc., will add more value-adding to the education.

-- An additional recommendation is to learn PL/SQL and ETL tools which has more demand in a market.
+- An additional recommendation is to learn PL/SQL and ETL tools, which have more demand in the market.

 Career Path in SQL

 Out of the most popular databases, SQL Server stands in third place.
-Millions of SQL Server databases are available and there are many SQL professionals work with SQL database/Server on a continuous basis.
+Millions of SQL Server databases are available, and many SQL professionals work with SQL databases/Servers continuously.

 Job Positions or Application Areas

-- Database Administrator (DBA) – Person responsible for administration and maintains a SQL Server database.
+- Database Administrator (DBA) – A person responsible for administration and maintains a SQL Server database.

-- Database Developer – A Database Developer’s main duties are to design and implementation of databases.
+- Database Developer – A Database Developer’s primary duties are to design and implement databases.

-- Data base testers – A database tester’s primary job roles is to validate the database for the right data loaded.
+- Database Testers – A database tester’s primary job role is to validate the database for the right data loaded.

-- ETL Developer – ETL developer will work on extracting, transforming data from databases.
+- ETL Developer – ETL developer will work on extracting and transforming data from databases.

-- BI Application Developer –Business Intelligence Developer is one of the high-demand job in the market related to Data Warehousing, Reporting, and data transformations and dealing with query languages to analyze different data cubes and marts.
+- BI Application Developer –Business Intelligence Developer is a high-demand job related to Data Warehousing, Reporting, and data transformations and dealing with query languages to analyze different data cubes and marts.

-- BI Administrator – BI Administrator is responsible for executing ETL jobs and to publish and monitor Data Warehousing reports sometimes comparing data with SQL database for backend validation
+- BI Administrator – BI Administrator is responsible for executing ETL jobs and publishing and monitoring Data Warehousing reports, sometimes comparing data with SQL database for backend validation.

-- Cloud database Expert – We have many cloud databases like AWS, GCC, Microsoft Azure which need SQL professionals.
+- Cloud Database Expert – Many cloud databases like AWS, GCC, and Microsoft Azure need SQL professionals.

-- Database Migration Engineer – He is responsible for database migration or data migration from different sources into SQL server.
+- Database Migration Engineer – He migrates data into an SQL server from different sources.

-- Data Analyst – Main responsibility is to create Key performance indicators to analyze data
+- Data Analyst – Main responsibility is creating key performance indicators to analyze data.

-- BI Reporting Engineer – Builds, execute business reports and metrics using different BI tools like Microstrategy, Tableau, Cognos, Panorama Necto Business Intelligence solutions which build in SQL databases reporting concept.
+- BI Reporting Engineer – Builds and executes business reports and metrics using different BI tools like Microstrategy, Tableau, Cognos, and Panorama Necto Business Intelligence solutions which build in SQL databases reporting concept.

-- BI Solution Architect (SME) – Provides solutions for a business problem by analyzing data from various sources like SQL, etc.
+- BI Solution Architect (SME) – Provides solutions for a business problem by analyzing data from various sources like SQL.

-- NoSQL DBA – there are many no SQL databases like MongoDB, etc but SQL skills are must apply to work with NoSQL administration.
+- NoSQL DBA – There are many no SQL databases like MongoDB, etc., but SQL skills must apply to work with NoSQL administration.

-- Big Data Architect – In today’s world data is everywhere in huge volume, velocity &in different verity so big data architect provides solutions to handle data in large number.
+- Big Data Architect – In today’s world, data is everywhere in huge volume, velocity & different verity, so big data architect provides solutions to handle data in large numbers.

-According to current salary data as on March 2018, SQL professionals get salary as per the company and the roles they work on.
-The average salary of SQL professionals varies based on experience and the roles they play in a different organization.
+According to current salary data as on March 2018, SQL professionals get salaries as per the company and the roles they work on.
+The average salary of SQL professionals varies based on experience and the roles they play in different organizations.

-Salary may be paid on an hourly basis for contractor SQL professionals and Annually for permanent SQL professionals.
+Salary may be paid hourly for contractor SQL professionals and Annually for permanent SQL professionals.

-Experienced SQL professionals can negotiate the salary, but keep in mind that SQL skills should be on top when you negotiate your salary.
+Experienced SQL professionals can negotiate the salary, but remember that SQL skills should be on top when negotiating your salary.

 The below data chart gives SQL professional salary comparison metrics across roles.

-The Career path points mentioned above helps SQL professionals to plan their career with high expectations and a good range of salary.
+The Career path points mentioned above helps SQL professionals to plan their career with high expectations and a good salary range.
 As per the U.S. Bureau of Labor Statistics (BLS), all IT programming jobs will grow rapidly.
-As we are in a Data-driven world where social media, Business forecast, Predictive analysis are in high demand across the data world so there is a huge increase in the number of websites tied along with social media platforms like Facebook, Twitter, LinkedIn, etc generating a large volume of data ending up in complex data warehouses will increase the growth for SQL developer jobs.
+As we are in a Data-driven world where social media, Business forecast, and Predictive analysis are in high demand across the data world so there is a huge increase in the number of websites tied along with social media platforms like Facebook, Twitter, LinkedIn, etc. generating a large volume of data ending up in complex data warehouses will increase the growth for SQL developer jobs.

 This has been a guide to Careers in SQL.
-Here we have discussed the Introduction, Education, Career Path, along with Salary and Career Outlook in SQL.
+Here we have discussed the introduction, education, career path, job positions, and salary.
 You may also look at the following article to learn more –